newrelic/newrelic-java-agent/newrelic-agent/DualCaffeineReadme.md

 - com.newrelic.agent.instrumentation.weaver.extension.ExtensionHolderFactoryImpl - Weak-keyed instance cache for extension holders
 - com.newrelic.agent.threads.ThreadStateSampler - Thread tracker cache with access-based expiration (180s)

-A special note about com.newrelic.weave.weavepackage.WeavePackageManager in the newrelic-weaver project:
+##### A special note about com.newrelic.weave.weavepackage.WeavePackageManager in the newrelic-weaver project
-- Added a dependency on agent-bridge to allow access to the AgentBridge.collectionFactory instance
-- Added a test dependency on newrelic-agent to allow proper bootstrapping of the AgentCollectionFactory for tests
+This class doesn't use the wrapped caffeine library for its weak-keyed cache.
+Rather it uses a custom-built weak key LRU cache (`WeakKeyLruCache`) using standard Java classes (`WeakHashMap` and `LinkedList`).
+This was done because the weaver doesn't have a dependency on the agent-bridge project, and adding this dependency would be fairly messy.
+The custom implementation provides reasonable performance (tested with 10,000 operations), and this cache isn't in a hot code path after initial weaving takes place.

 The following class doesn't use the CollectionFactory pattern:
 - com.newrelic.bootstrap.EmbeddedJarFilesImpl - Uses `ConcurrentHashMap` directly due to chicken-and-egg problem: AgentBridge is